regex #

 mut col_mul := if in_col.len == 4 { 4 } else { 0 }

-// this is the regex query, it use the V string interpolation to customize the regex query
+// this is the regex query, it uses the V string interpolation to customize the regex query

-// Note: If you want use escaped code you must use the r"" (raw) strings,
+// Note: If you want to use escaped code you must use the r"" (raw) strings,

 // *** please remember that the V interpoaltion doesn't work on raw strings. ***